jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Made some progress!
 But alas, it turns out that I did need to revisit those earlier steps for `TestShape`.
 Can't say I should be surprised.

 Hrm.
 Even though I went back and spotted what I thought was the omission, I still have a lot of "acne" on my plane.
 More investigation required, but that's for tomorrow.

+Overdue for refactoring out all those unnecessary uses of `Rc` and references, too.
+That will only make it easier to support more shapes.